 - The last four (4) digits of the principal’s social security number (SSN).

 The principal can choose to initial AND check any of the five (5) options listed.
-By checking and initialing an option, the principal is stating that the quality of life is something they would not want to be artificially kept alive for.
+By checking and initialing an option, the principal is stating that they would not want to be kept alive artificially in that particular physical/mental state.

 The second option means the principal would not like to receive food or water intravenously if they have a quality of life they wouldn’t want, as selected in Step 2.